lsst-dm/modelfit_parameters/README.rst

 PKG_CONFIG_PATH=$CONDA_PREFIX/.local/lib64/pkgconfig meson --prefix=$CONDA_PREFIX/.local builddir/

+A full example setup script is provided in ``setup_conda.sh``.
+This defaults to  using ``$CONDA_PREFIX``, but can be configured to output elsewhere (e.g. ``~/.local``):

+``CONDA_PREFIX=~ sh setup-conda.sh``

-Once the build command is run once to create a build directory, subsequent rebuilds can use the provided build.bash script.
+Once the build command is run once to create the build directories, subsequent rebuilds can use the provided ``build.sh`` script.

-Note: the default meson build directory is builddir/, to disambiguate it with the command `meson build`.
-However, many IDEs expect a default build directory in build/, as is typical with `cmake`.
-It may be convient to create a symbolic link between them, e.g. `ln -s builddir build`.
+Note: the default meson build directory is builddir/ (build-release is used in setup-conda.sh), to disambiguate it with the command `meson build`.
+However, many IDEs expect a build directory in build/, as is typical with `cmake`.
+It may be convient to create a symbolic link between them, e.g.
+`ln -s build-release build`.